ryan-kirkbride/ryan-kirkbride.github.io/index.md

 ## Publications

 Kirkbride, Ryan, and Kia Ng.
-"Infinite remix machine: automatic analysis and arrangement of musical recordings."
-Proceedings of the Conference on Electronic Visualisation and the Arts.
-British Computer Society, 2015.
+"Infinite remix machine: automatic analysis and arrangement of musical recordings." *Proceedings of the Conference on Electronic Visualisation and the Arts.
+British Computer Society*, 2015.

 Kirkbride, Ryan.
-“FoxDot Live Coding with Python and SuperCollider”.
-Proceedings of the International Conference on Live Interfaces, 2016.
+“FoxDot Live Coding with Python and SuperCollider”. *Proceedings of the International Conference on Live Interfaces*, 2016.

 Kirkbride, Ryan.
-“Programming in Time: New Implications for Temporality”.
-Proceedings of the International Conference on Live Coding, 2016.
+“Programming in Time: New Implications for Temporality”. *Proceedings of the International Conference on Live Coding*, 2016.

 Kirkbride, Ryan.
-"Cooperative Live Coding of Electronic Music with Troop."
-Proceedings of 15th European Conference on Computer-Supported Cooperative Work - Panels, Posters and Demos.
-European Society for Socially Embedded Technologies (EUSSET), 2017.
+"Cooperative Live Coding of Electronic Music with Troop." *Proceedings of 15th European Conference on Computer-Supported Cooperative Work - Panels, Posters and Demos.
+European Society for Socially Embedded Technologies (EUSSET)*, 2017.

 Kirkbride, Ryan.
-"Troop: A Collaborative Tool for Live Coding."
-Proceedings of the 14th Sound and Music Computing Conference.
+"Troop: A Collaborative Tool for Live Coding." *Proceedings of the 14th Sound and Music Computing Conference*.
 2017.

 ## Conference Presentations